eiffel-community/eiffel-intelligence-frontend/wiki/markdown/add-subscription.md

     <img style="border:1px solid black" src="images/subscription_add_part1.png"></img>
 </kbd>

+## Load Subscription Template
-**Load Subscription Template:** In this dropdown list, options are given to select a specific template for the subscription form.
+In this dropdown list, options are given to select a specific template for the subscription form.
 Currently, the following options are listed: Jenkins Pipeline Parametrized Job Trigger, REST POST and Mail Trigger.

+## SubscriptionName
-**SubscriptionName:** A field to give a name to the current subscription.
+A field to give a name to the current subscription.
 Only letters, underscore and numbers are allowed in this field.

 <kbd>
     <img style="border:1px solid black" src="images/subscription_add_part2.png"></img>
 </kbd>

+## NotificationType
-**NotificationType:** There are two options: REST POST and Mail Trigger, depending on how a subscriber want to be notified when a subscription is fulfilled.
+There are two options: REST POST and
+Mail Trigger, depending on how a subscriber want to be notified when a subscription is fulfilled.
 If Notification type MAIL is selected an email subject may be entered, but it is optional.

+## RestPostMediaType
-**RestPostMediaType:** Options for selecting a specific form content type.
+Options for selecting a
+specific form content type.
 The options available in the list depends on the selected template type.

+## NotificationMessage
-**NotificationMessage:** It is used to send a message to a specific client.
+It is used to send a message to a specific client.
 The format of the message depends on the options selected in the NotificationMessage and RestPostMediaType.
 A button, “Add Key/Value pair”, in this field may be used to add more messages, if the selected RestPostBodyMediaType is FORM/POST parameters.

+## NotificationMeta
-**NotificationMeta:** Is the selected subscriber to notify when a subscription is triggered.
+Is the selected subscriber to notify when a subscription is triggered.
 It could be an email address such as `example@mail.com` or a url like `host.com/endpoint`.
 If you wish to trigger Jenkins job when a subscription is fulfilled then the url for the job could be set as the notificationMeta.